clairezzhang/clairezzhang.github.io/_posts/2022-07-18-site-launch.md

 ---
-layout: post
-title: "Starting my blog"
+title: Welcome to my site!
-date: 2022-07-18
 ---

-Okay, this is just a test post as I start building my blog.
-This is my *first time* using Jekyll, so I may stumble here and there.
-I'm using Markdown to format my text, but, again, I'm also *not familiar* with it.
-This is going to be an interesting experience.
+Hi there, welcome to my site!
+This is my first time using Jekyll to build a website, so there may be mistakes/missing content here and there.
+Hopefully you find my content helpful!